 A group of local residents, ward councillors, and advisers was convened to guide the overall direction of the Big Local in Roseworth, they are now called the Roseworth Big Local Partnership.
 In December 2016, the Local Trust endorsed the Roseworth Big Local Plan.

 With the Roseworth Big Local plan forming the roadmap, the Roseworth Big Local Partnership set out to enhance the lives of people living in Roseworth by improving their local community and environment.
 In 2016 the Roseworth Big Local did the following: Set up a children’s and young people’s activity group who meet regularly.
 Supported a number of activities throughout the Easter holidays.
 Began running children’s and young people’s football sessions with Bernie Slaven.
 Put on a Halloween party for the Ward Facilitated bus trips for people in the ward to South Shields and Whitby.
-Joint
+Joint funded the Multi-Use Games Area (MUGA) now open to the public on Roseworth.
+Hosted a Summer Fun Day for everyone in the Ward on the grounds of Kiora Hall.
+Put on a Christmas Party for children

 This year Roseworth Big local were involved in lots of different local activities and support: Further funding for children’s and young people’s activity groups.
 More activities and celebrations during the Easter holidays.
 Part funded a sensory garden for Autistic children in the ward.
 Increased the provision of football groups with Bernie Slaven.
-Hosted another Roseworth Fun Day during the summer.
-Funded a Summer Bus Trip in partnership with Tees Valley Wildlife.
-Set up Roseworth’s Community Bingo Group.
-Researched and lobbied on behalf of children’s
+Hosted

 Consulted with local residents to begin to develop a new big local plan Worked with local organisations to hold consultation with local young people Contributed funds to a summer of activities for Roseworth young people Held a family fun day at Kiora Hall Continued to fund outdoor health and fitness sessions at the outdoor gym in partnership with Tees Active.
 Supported local residents to developing the new ‘wildlife reading’ area at Roseworth Library – in partnership with Tees Valley Wildlife Trust